w3c/web-performance/CONTRIBUTING.md

 Typically, both pull requests (spec updates and tests) will be merged at the same time.
-If a pull request for the specification is approved but the other needs more work, add the 'needs tests' label or, in web-platform-tests, the 'status:needs-spec-decision' label.
-Note that a test change that contradicts the specification should not be merged before the corresponding spec change.
+If a pull request for the specification is approved but the other needs more work, add the 'needs tests' label or, in web-platform-tests, the '[status:needs-spec-decision](https://github.com/w3c/web-platform-tests/issues?utf8=%E2%9C%93&q=label%3Astatus%3Aneeds-spec-decision%20)' label.
+Note that a test change that contradicts the specification should not be merged before the corresponding specification change.

-If testing is not practical due to [web-platforms-tests][WPT] limitations, please explain why and if appropriate [file an issue](https://github.com/w3c/web-platform-tests/issues/new) with the 'type:untestable' label to follow up later.
+If testing is not practical due to [web-platforms-tests][WPT] limitations, please explain why and if appropriate [file an issue](https://github.com/w3c/web-platform-tests/issues/new) with the '[type:untestable](https://github.com/w3c/web-platform-tests/issues?utf8=%E2%9C%93&q=label%3Atype%3Auntestable%20)' label to follow up later.

 See also the [web-platform-tests documentation][WPT-intro].